yaya2devops/bachelor-guide/docs/prompt-poc.md

 For the figures, suggest an innovative caption only, for each, and i'll include the assets myself.

+Feel Free to incorporate great table(s) If applicable to subsection(s) to mix the structure.

+Also in the "Write.." spot, Aim for atleast 100 words long or more for each.

 \section{⚠️Change This Only⚠️}
  Write..
 \subsection{subsection}